yixin-ylu/yixin-ylu.github.io/_news/announcement_11.md

 ---

 My paper "If it looks like online control, it is probably model-based control" with Constantin Rothkopf has been accepted at the [Annual Meeting of the Cognitive Science Society](https://cognitivesciencesociety.org/cogsci-2024/).
-Preprint coming soon!
+[Preprint on PsyArXiv](https://osf.io/preprints/psyarxiv/bfzp6) available now!